 Votes to Withhold: For Proposal No. 1: Election of Directors, you may vote "For" all or some of the nominees or you may "Withhold" your vote with respect to one or more of the nominees.
 The three nominees who receive the most "For" votes cast by the holders of shares either present at the Annual Meeting or represented by proxy will be elected to our Board.
-Broker non-votes will have no effect on Proposal No. 1: Election of Directors.
 In an uncontested election, "Withhold" votes will not prevent a candidate from getting elected.
+Notwithstanding the forgoing, if an incumbent director nominee fails to receive a majority of the votes cast in an election, the director shall immediately tender his or her resignation to the Board.
+The Nominating and Corporate Governance Committee of the Board will make a recommendation to the Board as to whether to accept or reject the resignation of such incumbent director, or whether other action should be taken (the "Director Resignation Policy").